miing/mci_migo_packages_selenium-simple-test/docs/index.rst

 SST (selenium-simple-test) is a web test framework that uses Python to generate functional browser-based tests.

-Tests are made up of scripts, created by composing actions that drive a browser and assert conditions.
+Tests are made up of scripts or test case classes, created by composing actions that drive a browser and assert conditions.
 You have the flexibilty of the full Python language, along with a convenient set of functions to simplify web testing.

 SST consists of: